Things to know about Black History Month

-WASHINGTON (AP) — Like his predecessors, President Donald Trump plans to commemorate Black History Month with an official proclamation, a gala and receptions inside the White House to celebrate the contributions of the United States' black citizens.
+WASHINGTON (AP) — Like his predecessors, President Donald Trump plans to commemorate Black History Month with an official proclamation, a gala and receptions at the White House to celebrate the contributions of the United States' black citizens.

 "I'm proud to honor this heritage and will be honoring it more and more," Trump said Tuesday as he surrounded himself with African-American supporters and government officials invited to the White House for a listening session.